 Each candidate awardee is nominated by a member of the Wound Healing Society to the Board of Directors and/or recommended by the Board of Directors.
 Individuals can be nominated more than once but they cannot self-nominate.

-The nomination materials should include a nomination letter outlining the nominee's achievements and merits for this award, letter of support from at least two (but no more than 5) other WHS members in good standing, and the nominee's CV.
-Send the nominations to:
+The nomination materials should include a nomination letter outlining the nominee's achievements and merits for this award, letter of support from at least two (but no more than 3) other WHS members in good standing, and the nominee's CV.
+Send nominations to: Please email nominations to:

 Wound Healing Society